I Kill Giants (film): Plot

-Barbara Thorson is a young, independent teenager who lives with her brother and supportive older sister Karen.

-Barbara has created a fantasy world inspired by her love of Dungeons & Dragons and the career of former Phillies pitcher Harry Coveleski.
-Believing that giants from other worlds are coming to attack her hometown, Barbara spends her days crafting weapons and traps to fend off the monsters.
-In actuality, Barbara's imagination separates her from real world traumas that include her being bullied at school and coping with her mother's terminal illness.
+Teen Barbara Thorson lives with her brother and supportive older sister Karen.
+She has created a fantasy world inspired by Dungeons & Dragons and the career of former Phillies pitcher Harry Coveleski.
+Believing that giants are coming to attack, Barbara crafts weapons and traps to fend them off.
+Her imagination helps her ignore real world traumas, including school bullies and her mother dying.

-One day, Barbara meets Sophia, an exchange from Leeds, England who expresses an interest in getting to know Barbara, but the latter initially remains aloof.
-While at school, a confrontation between Barbara and a group of bullies is interrupted by her being called by the school psychologist Mrs. Mollé.
-Mollé herself is unable to communicate with Barbara as she thinks she is a distraction from her fantastical routine.
+New student Sophia from Leeds, England wants to get to know her, but Barbara initially remains aloof.
+The school psychologist Mrs. Mollé interrupts a confrontation between Barbara and her bullies, and tries to reach her, but she doesn't want distractions from her fantastical routine.

-After school, Barbara explains the mythology behind the giants to Sophia and shows her the baits and traps she creates to lure and trap giants, even presenting a magical "warhammer" inscribed as Coveleski which she keeps in her handbag.
-She also tells Sophia about Harbingers, ghostly apparitions that warn her whenever there is a nearby giant.
-After Barbara is given detention by the principal for insulting a teacher, she takes Sophia with her on a hunt for a giant all the while Sophia begins to doubt Barbara's claims.
+After school, Barbara explains the giants' mythology to Sophia, showing her the baits and traps she sets, even presenting a magical "warhammer" inscribed as Coveleski which she carries.
+She tells Sophia about Harbingers, ghostly apparitions that warn her of approaching giants.
+After Barbara gets detention for insulting a teacher, she takes Sophia with her giant hunting while Sophia begins to doubt her.

-When Mrs. Mollé learns about Barbara's interest in baseball, her mention of the hobby causes Barbara to become lost in bad memories.
-In a daze, Barbara is startled by Sophia and accidentally strikes her.
-Though Barbara tries to apologize, Sophia runs off, upset.
+When Mrs. Mollé mentions baseball, Barbara becomes lost in bad memories.
+In a daze, Barbara accidentally strikes Sophia.
+Although she apologizes, Sophia runs off, upset.

-Sophia is later approached by Taylor, the leader of the bullies, who promises to tell her a secret about Barbara if Sophia will show them some of the "freaky things" she does.
-Sophia reluctantly agrees, leading Taylor and her friends to the sanctuary, where they proceed to dismantle many of Barbara's traps.
-Barbara arrives and, armed with Coveleski, proceeds to attack Taylor but the weapon turns out to be a jawbone tied to a stick.
-Furious, Taylor and her friends viciously beat up Barbara.
+Sophia is later approached by bully leader Taylor, who convinces her to show them some of Barbara's "freaky things".
+She reluctantly leads her and her friends to the sanctuary, where they dismantle many of Barbara's traps.
+When Barbara arrives and proceeds to attack Taylor with Covelski, the weapon turns out to be a jawbone tied to a stick, so the furious Taylor and friends viciously beat her up.

 A sympathetic Sophia takes Barbara to her home to recover.
-Barbara wakes and becomes very upset at being brought upstairs, telling Sophia to slowly move away before "it" sees her.
-Sophia unfortunately looks into one of the rooms and flees the house.
-A despondent Barbara visits Mollé seeking help but grows more uncomfortable upon being introduced to her family.
+When she awakes, she becomes very upset at being brought upstairs and tells her to slowly move away before "it" sees her.
+After Sophia looks into one of the rooms she flees the house.
+Seeking help, the despondent Barbara visits Mollé but runs upon seeing her family.